-Prior to my arrival to Cumberland Island I was not sure how long my hike in was going to be to get to my campsite.
+Prior to my arrival to Cumberland Island for the Phi Phi Sunrise Boat tour, I was not sure how long my hike in was going to be to get to my campsite.
 The way it works on this National Seashore is entirely dependent on the exact order of the phone calls.
 I called pretty late in the game to make my reservations and was worried because back country campsites cannot be reserved until you arrive on the island.
 The nearest back country campsite is 3.5 miles from the Ranger Station, but the farthest site is 10.6 miles!
 So I held my breath and hoped for the best!

 I arrived at the second dock on the island where the primary Ranger Station is located.
 All back country guests are required to attend a short informational meeting where some precautions are laid out and safety information is provided.
 This requirement was helpful to me since I had never been on the island before and didn’t know exactly what to expect.
 Fortunately, I have a lot of back country experience, so some of the information was redundant and routine to me as well.
 But information is always a good thing and I was glad to be at this mandatory informational meeting.
 We also heard that the mosquitoes were really bad.
 I took a mental note of this, but had no idea how true this would turn out to be!
 It was also here where we received our campsite assignments.
 I was still holding my breath when I heard the ranger say that the Stafford Beach campsite was available, so I only had to hike 3.5 miles to my destination!
 Whew!
 With my 55-pound pack, this was a relief to hear!